Secure File Sharing is about more than just securing files

 The act of sharing may need to be a final step in a workflow which the business has developed internally.
 So, it becomes important to be able to automate the act of sharing content so it isn’t always an interactive activity.

 Once you have complex content structures, it will also become important to be able to find things when needed.
 The ability to search, not just file names, but also search inside file content, to be able to identify things quickly becomes critical.

 Sharing of data requires a repository in which to place files, so they are accessible to intended recipients.
 This storage area needs to not just be secure, but also ensure privacy for the organization’s data, especially if it is hosted in a cloud repository.
 Encryption with strong enforcement of separation of duties is of utmost importance.

 And lastly, there is data cleanup.
-Data uploaded for sharing also has a lifetime, and needs to have automated clean-up mechanisms based on policies.
+Data uploaded for sharing also has a lifetime and needs to have automated clean-up mechanisms based on policies.
 This is important not just to free up storage and reuse space, but also for security and compliance.

-So, what enterprises have available are good file protection techniques, but what they lack is a secure orchestration layer which should surround it to make them complete solutions.
+So, what enterprises have available are good file protection techniques, but what they lack is a secure orchestration layer that should surround it to make them complete solutions.
 At Parablu we’ve identified this need and worked hard to develop solutions that are designed to handle these precise needs for enterprises.